aws/copilot-cli/site/content/docs/commands/storage-init.md

                                Must be of the format '<keyName>:<dataType>'.
       --sort-key string        Optional.
 Sort key for the DDB table.
                                Must be of the format '<keyName>:<dataType>'.
+RDS Flags
+      --engine string           Type of database engine to use.
+                                Must be one of "MySQL" or "PostgreSQL".
+      --parameter-group string  Optional.
+The ARN of the parameter group used for engine configurations in your RDS Aurora Serverless cluster.
+      --initial-db-name string  The name of the initial database for RDS Aurora Serverless cluster.
 ```

 ## How can I use it?